francicetta0122/WHSTechNotes/journal.md

 # september 17, 2024
 this week i already finish with the turtle on "an hour of code" and today i started with projectstem.
+# september 27, 2024
+on this week i started with a course of how to create an AI.